jdhp-docs/git-memento/content/diff.rst

 to get differences from ``A`` to ``B`` for specific files or directories ``FILENAME1``, ``FILENAME2``, ...

-The ``--`` notation is only required the files you want to compare have strange names like "-f".
+The ``--`` notation is only required the files you want to compare have contentious name (like "-f").

 Also note that ``FILENAME1``, ``FILENAME2``, ... have to be paths relative to the current working directory.
 Paths relative to the root of the repository